 At-home body wraps can help to temporarily tone and smooth skin.
 You’ll need 3 bags of green tea (the caffeine helps fight cellulite), ¼ cup of natural sea salt (meant to act as a detoxifying agent, ridding your body of water), 1 capsule of pure vitamin E (meant to tone and tighten skin), 2 cups of filtered water, 2 tablespoons of organic coconut oil (which is healing and moisturizing), plastic wrap, and an Ace bandage.

 First, bring the water to a boil.
 Add the tea bags, the contents of the vitamin E capsule, and all but about 2 tablespoons of salt.
 Let the water boil for two minutes, before allowing it cool to a comfortable temperature.
 While the water is boiling, combine the coconut oil and remaining salt, and massage it onto your skin.
 Soak the Ace bandage in the warm water, and then wrap it around your stomach.
 Follow with a layer of plastic wrap to lock in moisture and body heat.
 Leave your wrap on overnight and awake to a tighter tummy.

 Skimping on beauty sleep kicks cortisol (the stress hormone linked to higher levels of belly fat) into high gear and increases your tendency to overeat.
 Aim for a full night’s rest to wake up energized and prepared to make smart food decisions all day.

 Kick-Start Your Morning

-Another important way to jumpstart your metabolism in the morning is with breakfast.
+Another important way to potentially jumpstart your metabolism in the morning is with breakfast.
 Take the time to enjoy a small, balanced meal, and continue the trend throughout the day.
-Eating smaller meals more at more frequent intervals prevents flooding the digestive system with a large meal that will take a long time to digest.
+Eating smaller meals at more frequent intervals can prevent flooding the digestive system with a large meal that will take a long time to digest.

 Eat Flat-Belly Foods